-After successfully completing the above, as well as the prescribed courses on the Bloomington campus, or in university work of an equivalent nature, the student spends an orientation period at the Medical Center to determine physical and personal qualifications for nursing.
-In order to qualify for the orientation period at the Medical Center, the student must have earned a grade of C or above in the physical and biological sciences and must have maintained at least a C average for the university work completed.
+After successfully completing the prescribed courses on the Bloomington campus, or in university work of an equivalent nature, the student spends an orientation period at the Medical Center to determine physical and personal qualifications for nursing.
+In order to qualify for the orientation period at the Medical Center, the student must have earned a grade of C or above in anatomy, physiology, and in one semester of chemistry, and must have maintained at least a C average for the university work completed.
 (See General Information.)

 Expenses.
 The expenses of the first year are those of any first-year college student.
-The expenses on the Bloomington campus, including maintenance, fees, and textbooks vary from \$750 to \$1,000 according to the manner of living.
+The expenses on the Bloomington campus, including maintenance, fees, and textbooks vary from \$1,000 to

+\$1,200 according to the manner of living.

 During the three years at the Medical Center, the student receives full maintenance and her stated expenses are similar to those for the diploma program with additional fees for affiliations and liberal arts courses.
-The total for the three years will be approximately \$750.
+The total for the three years will be approximately \$844.